Sean Spence: Pittsburgh Steelers (first stint)

 The Pittsburgh Steelers selected Spence in the third round (86th overall) of the 2012 NFL draft.
 He was the 11th linebacker selected in 2012.

 On May 29, 2012, the Pittsburgh Steelers signed Spence to a four-year, $2.70 million contract.

 He suffered a serious knee injury during the preseason and was declared out for the entire 2012 season.
 On August 25, 2013, the Steelers placed Spence on the Reserve/Physically Unable To Perform (PUP) List.

 Three weeks after being taken off of the PUP list, the Steelers placed Spence on injured reserve, ending his injury-ridden 2013 season.
 Sean Spence finished the 2014 season with 53 tackles and 1 sack for the Steelers, finishing with a record of 11–5 and winning the AFC North Division.
 Spence, who missed one game and didn't finish two due to hamstring injuries, had 37 tackles and a sack as the Steelers completed the 2015 regular season with a 10–6 mark.
 The Steelers won their first round playoff game against the Cincinnati Bengals before dropping the next to Denver.

 Tennessee Titans

 On March 16, 2016, the Tennessee Titans signed Spence to a one-year, $2.5 million contract, reuniting him with former Steelers defensive coordinator Dick LeBeau.
 Spence finished the 2016 season with 50 tackles, three sacks, and one forced fumble.

 Indianapolis Colts

 On March 19, 2017, Spence signed a one-year, $3 million contract with the Indianapolis Colts.
-On September 2, 2017, the Colts released Spence as part of the final roster cuts.
-He was re-signed on September 13, 2017.
-He was released again on October 3, 2017.
+On September 2, the Colts released Spence as part of the final roster cuts.
+He was re-signed by the team on September 13, but was released again on October 3.